 Nusa Penida Coral Nursery Snorkel Tour

-This site was destroyed in the 1990 and 2000’s by tourism pontoon activity.
+This site was destroyed in the 1990 and 2000’s by pontoon docking due to tourism.
 Restoration was attempted by the pontoon operator but failed.
 When we started, we found a large rubble field a few hundred meters long.
 After 10 years of work, 1 km of the reef has been restored and is now thriving.
 It is a must see in Nusa Penida.
 You can even see our restoration site from Google maps via Satellite view!

-Come marvel at the different color Acropora and the thriving fish residents that now call the reef home.
-This site is shallow, walkable from shore.
+Come marvel at the fields of different colored Acropora coral with the thriving fish population that now call the reef home.
+This site is shallow and we swim out from shore to access the restoration site and coral nursery.

-*The proceeds from your tour will go towards funding coral restoration with Ocean Gardener and supporting the local community through the income earned by the local guide.
+*All proceeds will go towards funding coral restoration with Ocean Gardener and supporting the local community through the income earned by the local guide.

 Prerequisites